zd3sf/esphome-docs/components/rf_bridge.rst

 ``rf_bridge.send_code`` Action
 ------------------------------

-Send an RF code using this action in automations.
+Send a standard (0xA5) RF code using this action in automations.

 .. code-block:: yaml